 Drive cruises on internal goals its first fifty-six minutes.
 It’s all about what he feels looking after Irene and Benicio.
 He helps them out at the grocery store when their car breaks down.
 When she finds her way to the shop where he works as a mechanic, Driver lets them inside his world.
 You get the feeling he’s been waiting to share it for some time.
 The end of the first act marks a turn where Driver takes an active role in their lives.

 Standard’s death marks the midpoint of the film.
 From that point forward, Driver’s external goal becomes the predominant focus of the film: to protect Irene and Benicio.
-His assumption of power is discovering the pawn shop robbery ties back to Nino.
-The turn is discovering Nino’s thug their apartment building.
+And it’s seeped in typical beats you’ll find in most crime films.
+There’s an assumption of power when he discovers the pawn shop robbery ties back to Nino.
+The big turn is facing off against Nino’s thug the apartment building.
 His decision is perhaps the most shocking and violent scene in the film, but regardless of what you think about it, it sets up the tone of the third act.
-In the third act, Driver’s character arc is complete: he goes from a loner with an unfulfilled life, to a man who gives everything to protect the woman and child he loves.
+In the third act, Driver’s character arc is complete: He goes from a loner with an unfulfilled life, to a man who gives everything to protect the woman and child he loves.